Giftbit/Lightrail-API-V2-Docs/MentalModel.md

 ### Value Template

-A Value Template describes everything about a value store including:
+A Value Template describes how value behaves.
+They define:
 - currency
 - value
 - value rule